myreceiptt/nota-markdown/archived-oioi/2025/08/iblooming-bgc-web3-living.md

 ---
 description: >-
-  We don't belong in your reality, your real life.
-In your reality, your real life, you can merely meet our avatars in any version.
-So, stay alert and beware of scams!
+  This document serves as the strategic and operational reference for the Web3 Integration of BGC & iBLOOMING, derived from discussions with the founders on July 10–11, 2025.
 icon: markdown
 cover: ../../../.gitbook/assets/GnqSSpvagAAr5vT.jpeg
 coverY: 0
 ---

 # Living Document of Web3 Integration Guidance

-_This document serves as the strategic and operational reference for the Web3 Integration of BGC & iBLOOMING, derived from founder discussions on July 10–11, 2025._

 It compiles key insights from these discussions, confirms agreed decisions, and outlines the immediate next steps for execution.